 The Illusionary World is really the world of Minecraft.Think about it.
 In Minecraft, there is almost no life at all and yet there is an abundance of plains, fields, mountains and materials.
 In the Illusionary World, the only life in the entire world is one girl, a robot and a random sheep.
 They too have an abundance of plains, fields, mountains and materials.
 Not only that, but in order to survive, one must craft things out of the junk into usable items.
 Why else would the girl have a house in the middle of a field?
 She punched enough trees to get enough wood to make it!
 It all makes sense!

 Nagisa and Ushio have AIDS.AIDS disables a person's immune system.
 Nagisa's body is always weak and she gets sick easily.
-Clannad takes place in nineties (there were no cell phones and computers.) so AIDS could be an unknown disease in that time.
+Clannad takes place in The '90s (there were no cell phones and computers.) so AIDS could be an unknown disease in that time.
 Nagisa could get AIDS through a used syringe.
-AIDS can show it's effects anytime.
+AIDS can show its effects anytime.
 And Ushio can get this disease through her mother.
 Reset button may remove her disease.

 - This troper has thought this too, but replace AIDS with Lupus.
 It helps that Asian women are more susceptible to Lupus then others.